 The University of Chichester has a 'Student Attendance, Engagement and Absence' policy that all students must adhere to regardless of their immigration status.
-This policy is accessible through Moodle (under the 'Study Related' tab, in the Student Handbook).
+This policy is accessible through our website).
 The consequences of not following the policy are severe for Student Route visa holders, as, in some circumstances, non-adherence can lead to a termination of registration and visa curtailment.